Harry remembers his first encounter with his Granny as his ‘Commander-in-Chief’

 Harry joined the Household Cavalry’s Blues and Royals as 2nd Lieutenant Wales, a rank referred to in the regiment as Cornet.

-He went on to become a Captain of the Welsh Guards and served for 10 years in the Army, including on two frontline tours to Afghanistan.
+He went on to become a Captain and served for 10 years in the Army, including on two frontline tours to Afghanistan.

 After he quit as a senior working royal following the Megxit crisis, the Queen stripped the duke of his prestigious honorary military titles including Captain General of the Royal Marines, leaving him saddened.